 What Is It?

 Everything you do is part of your marketing communications effort.
-Marketing Communication is a fundamental and complex part of any company’s marketing efforts.
+Marketing communications is a fundamental and complex part of any company’s marketing efforts.
 In general terms, it can be described as all the messages and media you deploy to communicate with the marketplace.
-The end result of an effective marketing communications plan firmly establishing your brand and, of course, more sales.
+The end result of an effective marketing communications plan firmly establishes your brand and, of course, more sales.

 • Website and social media presence